MailEnable

 • Support for multiple email protocols, including SMTP, POP3, and IMAP

-• Support for mobile devices and webmail access
+• Support for mobile devices and synchronization with Microsoft Outlook

 Installation Guide